sourcegraph/about/blogposts/2021/how-we-built-batch-changes.md

 haven't built it yet, which means you don't have experience building it.
 Chances are low that you can accurately predict how its development will go.

-So you do is you acknowledge that you don't know.
+So what you do is you acknowledge that you don't know.
 And then you lean into that: you _don't_ plan the development of the product from start to finish in every detail.
 You _don't_ nail down and define the hundreds of steps it will take to go from zero to fully-built and shipped and launched product.
 Instead, working